 ✓Tax returns.
 Your tax return is good documentation of your income, that is if your tax return covers the time period six months prior to your bankruptcy.

-✓Invoices and Contracts: The contracts you signed off with your clients prior to procuring your services or the invoices you sent out to them are useful to verify your income.
-If you did not issue invoices, start sending them out if you are looking into filing bankruptcy.
+✓Invoices and contracts: The contracts you signed off with your clients prior to procuring your services or the invoices you sent out to them are useful to verify your income.
+If you did not issue invoices, start sending them out if you are looking to file for bankruptcy protection.

-If you or any self-employed individual you know is considering bankruptcy, it is in your best interest to talk to an experienced bankruptcy lawyer in Seattle.
+If you or any self-employed individual you know is experiencing financial problems and considering bankruptcy, it is in your best interest to talk to an experienced bankruptcy lawyer in Seattle.
 Our bankruptcy lawyers at Northwest Debt Relief Law Firm will help you be better prepared for the bankruptcy process.
-Our empathic bankruptcy lawyers will help you through the journey of reclaiming your financial freedom.
-Call us now for a free case evaluation.
+Our empathic bankruptcy attorneys will help you through the journey of becoming debt-free and reclaiming your financial freedom.
+Call us now for a free legal case evaluation.